 The object of the game is to slide, or throw, stones down a 145-foot sheet of ice into a set of concentric circles known as the “house”.
 Two teams, or rinks, of four members alternate throwing rocks.
 When all the stones are thrown, the rink with the stone closest to the center of the house, or button, scores points, one for each stone closer to the button than the other rink’s closest stone.

-Here is a short video from United States Curling Association explaining the basics of the sport of curling
+For more details, what this short video from the United States Curling Association explaining the basics of curling: